w-disaster/transcendent-multiclass/README.md

 ## Notes about this fork

-On this fork, some changes were made to enable Transcendent to perform on multiclass problems.
+In this fork, several changes were made to enable Transcendent to handle multiclass problems.
-The changes affect the ICE solution only, as it is the most practical one among the others.
+These changes affect only the ICE solution, as it is the most practical approach.

-A Non-Conformity Measure (NCM) based on Random Forest proximities, presented [here](https://inria.hal.science/hal-01060649/document) is implemented.
-Secondly, the confidence score function was changed to work for multiple classes.
+A Non-Conformity Measure (NCM) based on Random Forest proximities, as presented [here](https://inria.hal.science/hal-01060649/document), has been implemented.
+Additionally, the confidence score function was modified to support multiple classes.

 ## What is Transcend and Conformal Evaluation?